accelatrix/accelatrix/README.md

 allowing for TypeScript properties to be stringified, but not the underlying members.

-The deserialization also respects types and deserializes to classes instead of plain objects.
+The deserialization also respects types and deserializes to classes instead of plain object.

 ```